apideck-libraries/portman/examples/testsuite-content-tests/readme.md

 Version 1.0

-Next to the generated tests, it is possible to define "content" checks where a property and the value of the response body should exist and match a specific value or variable.
+Next to the generated tests, it is possible to define "content" tests where a property and the value of the response body should exist and match a specific value or variable.

 The contentTests are mapped based on the OpenApi operationId or the OpenApi Operation reference (method + path).
 Anything added in `checkResponseBody` array, will be added as content check to the Postman tests.